STRML/react-router-component/docs/index.md

 When using a regular expression, parameters extracted from the regex will be passed as an array with the name `_`.
 This may be inconvenient if your components are reused.
-If you specify an array of keys and pass it as the `matchKeys` prop, matches from the regex will be translated.
+If you specify an array of keys and pass it as the `urlPatternOptions` prop, matches from the regex will be translated.

 For example, in the App above, the path `/friends/39/wall` would pass the props